 The following are the responsibilities tenants have in the state of Florida.

-As a landlord in Florida, the following are some of the rights you have.
+As a landlord in Florida, the following are some of the rights you have under Florida law.
 You have a right to:

-When it comes to responsibilities, they are as follows.
+When it comes to responsibilities under the Florida landlord-tenant law, they are as follows.

 Tenants in Florida have a right to withhold rent when it comes to repairs and maintenance.
-That’s because tenants have a right to live in habitable rental premises that’s in accordance with the state’s health and safety codes.
+That’s because tenants have a right to live in habitable rental premises that’s in accordance with the state’s health and safety codes in the dwelling unit.

-As a landlord, you have a right to evict a tenant for violating any one term of the lease agreement.
+As a landlord, you have a right to evict a tenant for violating any one term of the rental agreement.
 Common reasons for eviction include nonpayment of rent and excessive property damage.
+A Florida residential landlord and tenant must follow eviction laws.

 Among the many legal obligations you have as a landlord in Florida is adhering to the Fair Housing Act.
-You must treat all tenants (prospective and existing) with respect and fairness in all matters.
+You must treat each tenant (prospective and existing) with respect and fairness in all matters within the rental agreement.

 There are 7 protected classes at the federal level: race, color, gender, religion, disability, familial status, and national origin.
 Florida has additional protections including sexual orientation and HIV/AIDS diagnosis.